Exploring the Windows PowerShell ISE

 From the Help menu you can also run the

-Update-Help cmdlet, and display the Command Window which
+Update-Help cmdlet, and display the Command Window

-you to fill in the parameters in an easy-to-use form.
+enabling you to fill in the parameters in an easy-to-use form.